Remote-Stream/psyber/docs/docs.md

 ----
 *Prototype: [effect](#prototypes-effect)*

 This is a reverberation model that uses four allpass filters in series and then eight comb filters in parallel.
-It is the same as the generic Reverb effect in Gibber.
+It is the same as the generic Reverb effect in Dilber.

 #### Properties ####